craftcms/commerce/docs/adjusters.md

 ## Adjusting

-Each order adjustment model should contain all information about the modifications made to the cart.
+Each order adjustment model should contain all information about how the adjuster came to it's adjustment.
+For example, the shipping adjuster includes the information about the matching shipping rules used to calculate the shipping cost, and stores the rule information in the `sourceSnapshot` attribute of the adjustment model.

 The `amount` value on the Order Adjustment Model is used when totalling the cart.
 Use negative amounts to reduce the price of the order.